Rainbow Labour

-Rainbow Labour is the LGBTQIA+ sector of the New Zealand Labour Party.
+Rainbow Labour is the LGBT+ sector of the New Zealand Labour Party.

 History

 Rainbow Labour began as a branch within Chris Carter's Auckland Waipareira electorate on 17 March 1997 following his narrow defeat in the election the previous year.
 That same year, Tim Barnett, newly elected to Parliament as an openly gay man, established a Rainbow Special Branch in Christchurch on 3 October 1997.
 During the next few years the branches expanded in size, with the Auckland branch becoming one of the largest in the Labour Party.
 This led to the formation of a Rainbow Sector within the Labour Party, which gave the branches a nationwide focus and co-ordinating body.
 In 2004, at a vote at the Party's Annual Conference, Rainbow Labour was invited to nominate candidates for a permanent representative position elected from the floor of Conference, on the Party's controlling body, the New Zealand Council.